Location: Whitsunday Islands

 Today we were woken up by the movement of the crew through the cabin as they made toast in the oven.
 We all rolled out of bed hoping for more sun, unlike yesterday which was overcast.
 We woke up to more clouds and pretty much no sun.
 We started the day by sailing to another island in the Whitsundays.
 The wind wasn’t strong enough to raise the sails, so we used the motor for most of the trip.
 While we were sailing, Mal, one of the crew members, taught us how to calculate the speed at which we were going by using traditional methods that do not require fancy equipment.

-We were freezing cold when we returned to the sailboat.
+We were cold when we returned to the sailboat.
 Everyone bundled up, got warm and had lunch on the deck.
 It was really funny trying to eat lunch while pieces of lettuce were flying off of our plates.
 We then started sailing again to our second snorkel destination.
 Only James, Jack and Sadie ended up going in again; I thought it was a little too cold.
-Instead, a lot of us talked on the deck and got to know each other more, which was really nice.
+Instead, a lot of us talked on the deck and got to know each other more, which was nice.
 The rest of us napped and talked while they swam.
 Once they returned, a few of us looked at the pictures on Sadie’s camera.
-They were really cool and I regret not going in the water a little bit.
+They were cool, and I regret not going in the water a little bit.

-The wind then started getting really bad and same with the rain, so the crew put the tarp over the boat and we all sat underneath while the remaining few tried to figure out the trick to the knot riddle.
-It was cozy under the tarp and it was cool listening to how loud the wind was coming in and out of the tarp.
+The wind then started getting bad and same with the rain, so the crew put the tarp over the boat, and we all sat underneath while the remaining few tried to figure out the trick to the knot riddle.
+It was cozy under the tarp, and it was cool listening to how loud the wind was coming in and out of the tarp.
 We sat outside listening to music and talking until dinner was ready.
 We all ate together outside and kept talking until we had our forum.
 We talked about privilege, our personal beliefs about the subject, how it affects us and how we can help those that are less fortunate than us.
 I thought it was a very meaningful conversation, and I enjoyed being a part of it and sharing my ideas.
 After this long, mostly chill day, we all went to bed happy and full of Mal’s amazing garlic bread.
 Overall, today was a really good day despite the less than amazing weather.